Auburn Bulletin 2024-2025

 VMED 9090 CANINE AND FELINE DENTISTRY (1) LEC.
 1. SU.
 This elective is designed to build upon Small Animal Dentistry knowledge and teach entry level abilities to help 2nd and 3rd year veterinary students become clinic and practice ready.
 Departmental approval required.

-VMED 9100 PREPARING FOR YOUR FINANCIAL FUTURE (1) LEC.
+VMED 9100 PROFESSIONAL PREPAREDNESS (1) LEC.
 1. SU.
 Departmental approval.
-This course will introduce principles of financial preparedness for the major challenges students will face both now and after graduation from veterinary school (student loans, home mortgage, vehicle purchase, retirement plan, etc.).
+This course will introduce principles of preparedness for the major challenges students will face both now and after graduation from veterinary school (student loans, home mortgage, vehicle purchase, retirement plan, etc.).

 VMED 9110 PHYSIOLOGY I (5) LEC.
 5. LAB.
 1. Cellular, Cardiovascular, Renal, and Respiratory Physiology.